carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 > ## Why does the command above say 'USERNAME'?
 >
 > So that we can't copy the command above and accidently clone someone else's
-> version of countries to our computer the command above uses the placeholder
+> version of countries to our computer, the command above uses the placeholder
 > 'USERNAME' where you should put your own username if your copied from above
 > instead of copying the link from your browser and pasting it into the command.
 >